dynamicguy/mw-docs/docs/dashboard/orders.md

 ### How to cancel an order

 Click the three dots in the top right corner of a Fulfilled order card.
 Select [[Cancel&nbsp;order]] when the pop-up appears, then confirm.
-Items will be restocked into the MajorityWorld system.
+Items will be restocked into the DrikGallery system.

 ![Canceling shipment](assets/dashboard-orders/orders6.JPG)